 Menus – The menus from the homepage are self explanatory and work well.

 That is all there is to it.
 A very simple process and one which will allow you to quickly build up a portfolio on 123RF.
 All you have to do now is wait for sales.
 Like all agencies this can take a little while.
 I would certainly have a review of what has and has not sold within a year to see if there are any trends or obvious good or bad factors.

-As with all these little mini-guides I will update them frequently both as I think of things and as I experience different aspects of the agency.
+I will update this as I think of things and as I experience different aspects of the agency.
 Just remember these are my thoughts and I leave you to draw your own conclusions.
 If you do find errors or omissions please contact me and I will make some amendments.